anthonycoffey/property-manager-pro/memory-bank/techContext.md

     *   Relatively new technology; best practices are still evolving.
     *   Will be hosted on Firebase App Hosting, which may have specific requirements or limitations.
 *   **Vendor Lock-in:** Heavy reliance on Firebase means a degree of vendor lock-in.
 This is a trade-off for the integrated services and development speed.
+*   **Mixed v1/v2 Firebase Functions Typing:** Observed challenges with TypeScript type resolution in the local development environment when v1 and v2 Firebase Function types are used side-by-side.
+Explicit type imports (e.g., for `CallableContext`, `EventContext` from v1 paths) and careful attention to function signatures are necessary.
+Sometimes, `write_to_file` was used as a fallback if `replace_in_file` repeatedly failed due to these subtle type issues that might not affect deployment.

 ## 4. Key Dependencies (Conceptual)